jstrauss/speaker-social/README.md

 This is a very simple application that I threw together to assist in reviewing submissions for the [Kansas City Developer Conference](http://www.kcdc.info "KCDC 2017") (KCDC) 2017 event.
-We may add additional features in time, but for now, it is a basic node.JS application that pulls from remote third-party APIs to get a sense of reach and industry clout for presenters who are currently unknown to us.
+We may add additional features in time, but for now, it is a basic node.js application that pulls from remote third-party APIs to get a sense of reach and industry clout for presenters who are currently unknown to us.

-So long as you have the appropriate third-party accounts and API key, you can use this for your own purposes.
+So long as you have the appropriate third-party accounts and API keys, you can use this for your own purposes.

 ## Environment

 This application was built using `node@6.9.4` and `npm@4.3.0`.
 Earlier versions of node.js may work, but this has not been tested.
-Variables are block-scoped using `let` declarations, which is unsupport in pre-`v6.x` versions of node.
+Variables are block-scoped using `let` declarations, which is an unsupported feature in pre-`v6.x` versions of node.

 There is no build process associated, and therefore, no reliance upon gulp, grunt, webpack, babel, or any other specific build tools.
+You really just need node and npm.

 ## Required API Access